The FutureSciTech LeadersSummit

 Frames computing as a foundational discipline for shaping reality, covering programming fundamentals, algorithms, and computational thinking.
 It includes the study of complex systems, quantum computing's potential to scale processing power, and the invisible software that governs the modern world.

 Focuses on the transition of biology into an engineering discipline where life can be programmed.
-This includes CRISPR and precise gene editing, synthetic biology for designing organisms from scratch, and the ethical implications of "hacking" life to cure diseases or modify genomes.
+This includes CRISPR and precise gene editing, synthetic biology for designing organisms from scratch, brain-computer interfaces, and the ethical implications of "hacking" life to cure diseases or modify genomes.

 Addresses one of the generation's defining challenges by examining climate science fundamentals and the technological solutions to address it.
 Topics include nuclear fusion progress, advanced battery storage, carbon capture, and the physics of sustainable energy systems.